“Here,” she said, thrusting a lumpy envelope into my hands. “Take your seeds.”

-“Naw,” she said in her Southern drawl.
+“Naw,” she said in her matter-of-fact Southern drawl.
 “Just plant ’em now!
 They’ll come right up once the weather gets warm again.”

 I was skeptical as I loosened the dirt along the south side of my house later that afternoon, but figured I’d give it a shot.
 I opened up the “Holly Hawks” envelope and scattered its contents haphazardly throughout the cool black soil.
 Then I kicked some dirt back over them, thinking I’d just about guarantee the need for more seeds once these failed to detonate into real-live flowers.

 The leaves fell.
 The snow fell.
 And finally, after the icy sludge of late winter had melted, the world changed from gray to green.
 But the expansive stretch of ground over which I’d sewn the seeds remained blank.
 And after every other flower in the neighborhood had burst into bloom, I still had a patch of dirt.
 Grandma had been mistaken (or at least overly optimistic) about planting the seeds in the fall, or I’d just done it incorrectly; either way, there were no hollyhocks to be had.

 The patch was still bare the next spring when Grandma died, tragically, unexpectedly.
 It was sudden, and it was devastating, and it chewed up and spit out my May and my June and my sense that all was right with the world.
 I grieved so hard at first that there are parts of those months I don’t even remember, endless days colored gray.
 There would be no more of her sage advice, even though I wasn’t done asking the questions.
 And there would be no one to lovingly gather replacements for the seeds I’d failed to grow.